AimeePas/Tumour-Dynamics-Prediction-A-Machine-Learning-and-Mathematical-Modelling-Approach/README.md

 ***Tumour shrinkage under mNP-FDG treatment***
 <img width="980" alt="fig 7a" src="https://github.com/user-attachments/assets/a01433d7-e7a1-4aed-ab9c-6a0186cc4de7">
+## Limitations
+Dataset Size: The relatively small size of the dataset limits the generalisability of the findings across different tumour types and treatments.

+Data Homogeneity: Lack of human clinical data, requiring reliance on animal models.
 ## Future Directions

 - SIMBIO Conference: The models will be tested further with new data for the SIMBIO-M 2024 conference paper to make sure they work well with different types of data.